Find Affordable College Courses

 Providence, RI

 A rank of #4 on this year’s list means Rhode Island College is a great place for social sciences students working on their bachelor’s degree.
-Located in the large suburb of Providence, RIC is a public school with a moderately-sized student population.
+Located in the large suburb of Providence, RIC is a public school with a medium-sized student population.

 About 52% of the students majoring in social sciences at the school are women while 48% are male.